joshbruce/fourth-earth-raw/public/content.md

 Character A now has 1 rank and tries another difficulty 1 action.
 Player A would roll 2 dice and character A earns 0 proficiency points; the rank of the corresponding difficulty level is full.

 Character A is attempting a difficulty 3 action.
-Character A has 1 rank, which means Player A rolls 2 dice.
+Character A has 1 rank, which means player A rolls 2 dice.
 1 proficiency point is earned toward the second, unfilled rank; not the third.

 Note: Lower-level ranks tend to be earned quickly and higher ranks are earned slower due in part to lower ranks filling first and from scarcity of higher level difficulties.